bladesu/tech-blog-src/content/learning/linux_app/process/auto_vara_n_putenv.md

     }
 }
 ```
 However, it could be wrong.
-You will find the environment would disappear after insertion.
+You may find the environment would disappear after insertion (not absolutely).
 After some try and error.
 I found it will disappear after the inserted name and value string (which is located in __statck memory__ in version 1) was overwritten in __stack__.
 Here I examine it by write a recursive loop aimed to overwrite certain address.
 I use it to overwrite the target of address I get from __getenv()__.
 And the problem is reproducible now.

 code: __stry_overwrite()__ link:[https://github.com/bladesu/linux_app_practice/blob/master/process/impl_setenv_unsetenv.c](https://github.com/bladesu/linux_app_practice/blob/master/process/impl_setenv_unsetenv.c)
 ```c